 Q33.
 Can I courier my own bike for Ladakh trip?

-You can courier your bike for a Leh Ladakh trip from anywhere in India using the private services like Gati or Safe Express.
-As far as I know, Safe Express is the only movers who courier the bike to Srinagar and rest of the movers have Jammu as the last drop point.
+You can courier your bike for a Leh Ladakh trip from anywhere in India using private services like Gati or Safe Express.
+As far as I know, Safe Express is the only movers who courier the bike to Srinagar and the rest of the movers have Jammu as the last drop point.

-The prices of Safe Express are also reasonable but they do not pack your bike because they are just movers.
+The prices of Safe Express are also reasonable, but they do not pack your bike because they are just movers.
 You need to get your bike packed by other packers independently.
 Most of the other service providers charge a much higher amount.
 I am sharing this info based on multiple posts from DoW Community members in our travel forums.

 Q34.
 Can I do a bike trip to Leh Ladakh with a pillion?

-Yes, you can do a bike trip to Leh Ladakh with a pillion.
+Yes, you can make a bike trip to Leh Ladakh with a pillion.
 In my honest opinion, it is a trade-off between choosing the comfort of a solo ride or riding with your partner to either save cost or to feel the ride together with your life or soul partner or best friend.